me-box/databox/README.md

 1) Requires Docker.
 Read [here](https://docs.docker.com/engine/installation/) for docker installation.

 > Note: currently supported platforms are Linux and MacOS.
 Running on other platforms is possible using a virtual machine running Linux with bridge mode networking.
 Also note that more than one CPU core must be allocated to the VM.
+> Note: requires ports 80 and 443 are not being used by other processes such as local web servers.

 ### Get started
 Make sure Docker is installed and running before starting Databox.
 Run the following to get your databox up and